kevencript/python-fastapi-app/README.md

 2. Play with the routes:

 ![](https://i.ibb.co/RQH4xzr/Captura-de-Tela-2022-10-20-s-12-17-02.png)
 > We use Bearer Token for auth.
-We highly indicate to use Postman to test the routes
+We highly indicate to use Postman to test the routes.

   ## Logging Tools Usage (API Logging > Logstash > ElasticSearch > Kibana)